About CORCAN

 - 2019: Community industry activities commence for client installations in the Prairie and Ontario Regions.

-- 2019: National Employment Skills Program for Indigenous offenders launches, which includes curriculums for Indigenous men and Indigenous women developed in collaboration with three Indigenous organizations.
+- 2019: In collaboration with three Indigenous organizations, the National Employment Skills Program for Indigenous offenders launches, which includes curriculums for Indigenous men and Indigenous women.

 - 2019: Edmonton Community Industry opens in Edmonton, Alberta.

-- 2018: Community industry commences for client installations in the Quebec Region.
+- 2018: Community industry commences client installations (such as office space installations) in the Quebec Region.

 - 2018: Penitentiary farms reopen, reimplementing the CORCAN agriculture business line, at Collins Bay and Joyceville Institutions.